 Since its establishment, Law and Internet Foundation has worked explicitly to enhance the professional standards of the Bulgarian juridical society as being part of the information society, and for an overall reform of the judicial system in the direction of e-Justice development.

-The LEX Online Legal Guide’s concept originated in 2002 was aimed at setting up a working system for legal information online.
-The underlying purpose of the first stage was the development and maintenance of a comprehensive database, in English and Bulgarian, containing up-to-date and useful legal information such as a database of all attorneys, notaries, syndics, courts, courts of arbitration, investigation and prosecution offices, etc. Part of the project activities’ was also the publication of legislative acts dealing with the legal status, activities, and code of conduct of the legal professionals, as well as promotion of different research analysis and publications, related to the legal profession.
-The project was accomplished with the financial support of Open Society Foundation, Dimitrov, Petrov & Co law firm, and the American Bar Association Central European and Eurasian Law Initiative (ABA/CEELI) through a USAID grant for Judicial Reform.
+The LEX Online Legal Guide’s concept originated in 2002 and was aimed at setting up a working system for legal information online.
+The underlying purpose of the first stage was the development and maintenance of a comprehensive database, in English and Bulgarian, containing up-to-date and useful legal information.
+Part of the project activities’ was also the publication of legislative acts dealing with the legal status, activities, and code of conduct of the legal professionals, as well as promotion of different research analysis and publications, related to the legal profession.
 The successful results of the project and the beneficiaries’ positive feedback motivated Law and Internet Foundation to continue and enrich the initiative by complementing the existing database with information about the industrial property representatives, penal institutions, law clinics, law departments, and professional bar associations in Bulgaria.
 In addition to the available ordinances, the project provided free access to all valid legislation.
-The second stage of the project was realized with the financial support of the Canadian International Development Agency (CIDA) and completed in 2004.
-Later on, the online project platform have been transformed and has started its own existence converting itself into the biggest Bulgarian legal platform.
+Later on, after the second stage, the online project platform has been transformed and has started its own existence converting itself into the biggest Bulgarian legal platform.

-In 2003 Law and Internet Foundation elaborated the very first pilot project “On-line Broadcasting of Lawsuits and Trails in Bulgaria”.
+In 2003 Law and Internet Foundation elaborated the very first pilot project “On-line Broadcasting of Lawsuits and Trails in Bulgaria”, implemented partnership with the Varna District Court and the Bulgarian legal portal LEX.BG.
+The initiative was self-financed, with the support of the Canadian International Development Agency.
 Amongst the project’s objectives was enhancing the public trust and respect to the Bulgarian judicial system, increasing transparency in magistrates’ work and responsibilities, and preventing corruption in the justice administration by online live broadcasting of real legal proceedings on the Internet.
 The specific activities included the following: broadcasting of lawsuits and trials of public interest, initiating public debates online, and archiving the broadcasted proceedings in order to disseminate them with educational purposes.
-Additionally, the recorded proceedings could be used for illustrative examples or as learning materials in the introductory practical education of law students, as well as for advancing their professional qualification.
-The project “On-line Broadcasting of Lawsuits and Trails in Bulgaria” received the support and approval of the Ministry of Justice of Bulgaria, The Union of Bulgarian Jurists, American Bar Association – “Legal Initiative of Central Europe and Eurasia” (ABA/CEELI), and the Supreme Bar Council.
-The pilot project is implemented in partnership with Varna District Court and the Bulgarian legal portal LEX.BG.
-The initiative was self-financed, with the support of the Canadian International Development Agency.
+Furthermore, the project received the support and approval of the Ministry of Justice of Bulgaria, The Union of Bulgarian Jurists, American Bar Association – “Legal Initiative of Central Europe and Eurasia” (ABA/CEELI), and the Supreme Bar Council.

 Partners